 - The ability to dial and receive phone calls with the same caller ID information.

-- The same hold music associated with your phone line.
+- The same hold music is associated with your phone line.

 - The ability to use call flip when you need to go mobile – this extends to when traveling overseas.